 If you do decide to pitch something exclusively to Longreads, give us a deadline to consider your idea before taking your pitch to other outlets.

 If we don’t accept your initial pitch, pitch us again!
-We reject stories for a variety of reasons—the story isn’t quite right for us; our editorial calendar is full; we’ve maxed out our story budget for the month—and sometimes it’s all about timing.
+We reject stories for a variety of reasons: a story may not be quite right for us, and sometimes it’s all about timing.